 - 2 cans yellow corn, drained and rinsed

 - 1 1/2 jalapenos, seeds removed, finely chopped

 - 1/2 green bell pepper, chopped

-- When corn appears slightly toasted, remove from heat.
-Transfer to a large bowl and stir in cilantro.
+- Transfer to a serving bowl and stir in parsley.
+Serve hot.